 Examining the Simulation Results

 With the geometric reduction complete, the numerical solver is ready for input.
 The following section examines the results of changing various inputs to the numerical model and discusses the magnitude of the effect relative to other inputs.

 There are three common phase conductor geometries used when power lines are installed: the wye configuration, a horizontal line configuration, and a vertical stack configuration.
 Figure 3 shows these tower types.
 The wye configuration refers to the geometric layout of the phase conductors and not the electric wye configuration also used in power transmission.

-This is important because this directly affects the amount of induced voltage the rails can experience.
+This is important because this directly affects the amount of induced voltage the railroads can experience.
 Figures 4 – 6 demonstrate the differences seen in these three common layouts.
 The vertical stack configuration helps reduce some of the effects of induction and therefore a lower induced voltage is seen.
 For this example both the transmission lines are running at a normal status providing a planned current of 800A.
 The phase conductor currents are assumed to be balanced and the soil conductivity is 0.01 σ.

 Another common contributor to induced voltage is current imbalance in the transmission line.
 This happens when the current in each phase conductor drifts apart.
 Ideally they would all be the same current but often this is impossible to achieve especially for distribution lines because they feed many different commercial devices directly.